Organizational Accounts Frequently Asked Questions

 Choose “Send invitation.”

-An Administrator has broad permissions to start, edit, delete, sign, pay for, and submit H-1B registrations and Form I-129 H-1B petitions, respond to RFEs and NOIDs, add and remove people in a Company Group, and modify roles.
+- An Administrator has broad permissions to start, edit, delete, sign, pay for, and submit H-1B registrations, Form I-129 H-1B petitions and related Form I-907 premium processing requests; respond to RFEs and NOIDs; add and remove people in a Company Group; and modify roles.

-The only functions Administrators cannot perform are submitting Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, and setting up the Legal Team.
-Both of those functions are performed by the Representative.
+- Administrators cannot submit Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, or set up a Legal Team.
+Both of those functions are performed by the representative.

-At least one Administrator in a Company Group must be the person whose name and electronic signature will appear on submitted H-1B registrations and Form I-129 H-1B petitions.
+- At least one Administrator in a Company Group must be the person whose name and electronic signature will appear on submitted H-1B registrations and filed Form I-129 H-1B petitions.

-Administrators should coordinate with their Representative about who should respond to RFEs or NOIDs, if they receive one.
-Companies may prefer to have the representative respond to RFEs and NOIDs.
+- Administrators should coordinate with their representative about who should respond to RFEs or NOIDs, if they receive one.
+Companies may prefer to have their representative respond to RFEs and NOIDs.

-An Administrator can submit H-1B registrations and petitions with or without a representative.
+- An Administrator can submit H-1B registrations and file petitions with or without a representative.

-A Representative can submit a standalone Form G-28 online for a Form I-129 that was submitted online by the company.
+A representative can file a standalone Form G-28 online for a Form I-129 that the company filed online.
 This can occur with or without Form I-907.

-If a company submitted a paper Form I-129, a Representative would need to submit a standalone paper Form G-28 to become the recognized Representative.
+If a company filed a paper Form I-129, a representative would need to file a standalone paper Form G-28 to become the recognized representative.

 Your email address can only be used one time to create an account.
 This prevents you from using your account in more than one Company Group.